hallowelt/mwstake-mediawiki-component-commonuserinterface/README.md

         --mws-success: #14866d;
     }

-Also you need to set in your skin.json:
+To use oojs-ui you also you need to set in your skin.json:

     "SkinOOUIThemes": {
         "yourskinname": "MWStakeOOJSUI"
     },

+To use mediawiki-ui you also you need to set in your LocalSettings.php:
+    $GLOBALS['mwsEnableMediaWikiUITheme'] = true;